 There’s something undeniably special about wearing uniquely handcrafted, fair trade jewelry that you can know was made slowly and thoughtfully with care.

 And there are certainly plenty of artisan-made jewelry brands in this space!
 Not all artisan and fair jewelry brands are super fashion-forward, I will admit.
-So, I’ve curated a collection of 32 of my favorite ones with both style and heart.
+But below are 20 ethical jewelry brands with style and heart.

 As a responsible brand, Nisolo is committed to providing fair wages, healthy working environments, and benefits to their employees.
 Their simple, minimal jewelry is all handcrafted with care by artisans.
 The brand has also recently joined the Lowest Wage Challenge, publishing their lowest wages to spark more transparency in the supply chain.